amitchavda17/Book-Impact-Prediciton-Pyspark/README.md

 ## Setup Instructions

-This Repo needs Spark Setup Locally incase you do not have it refer  to links below to setup Spark
+This Repo needs Spark Setup Locally incase you do not have it refer  to the links below to setup Spark

 1. Installing Spark on Mac [Guide](https://sparkbyexamples.com/pyspark/how-to-install-pyspark-on-mac/)